FroglightInteractive/CloudRunner/README.md

 ##### Baby Mode

 - Player is larger than normal
+- Game zooms out so that the player can see better
 - Speed and gravity get larger at a slower rate than normal